ryodi/init/README.md

 Usage
 -----

-`init` operates in one of two modes: command-line or directory-backed.
+`init` can determine what processes to supervise via one or more directories (the `-d` flag), and / or by passing invocations on the command-line, spearated by `--` delimiters.

-In _command-line_ mode, `init` just reads the commands to execute from the arguments you pass to it.
+The easiest way is the latter.
 For example:

     init -- /path/to/bin/first-process --foreground \
          -- /path/to/bin/second-process -f -l debug

-In _directory-backed_ mode, `init` reads a directory, looking for regular executable files (and symbolic links to the same) and executes those as commands, without any arguments:
+If you pass `init` a directory via the `-d` flag, it lists the contents of said directory, looking for regular, executable files (and symbolic links to the same).
+Those scripts then get executed, without any arguments:

     # ls -l /services.d
     total 8